ftsrg/ingraph/README.md

 #### Troubleshooting for Eclipse

-If you have compile errors in the imported Xtend projects, remove the `build/` directories from the projects.
+If you have compile errors in the imported Xtend projects, remove the `build/` directories from the projects with the `./clean-build-dirs.sh` script, right click the parent project and issue **Gradle** | **Refresh Gradle Project**.

 ### IntelliJ IDEA